The most expensive mistake churches make isn’t overbuilding. It’s underestimating what it costs to own.

 The ongoing expenses of maintenance, energy, capital renewal, and deferred repairs silently consume budgets.
 According to ChurchTrac, most churches spend 20–30% of their total budget on facilities and operations, while Tithe.ly’s research shows an average of 23% allocated to facilities annually.

-These numbers show the majority of financial weight happens after the ribbon cutting.
+These numbers show that the majority of financial weight happens after the ribbon-cutting.
 Unfortunately, few churches plan for that reality.

 Some facility owners become frustrated when they see 7% instead of 5% for design fees or if the construction partner charges 6% instead of 3%.
-The fees that comprise only 3% of total costs of ownership seem so important at the time, but the decisions and directions suggested and put in place are what will be a part of your building for a long time.
-All that to say, it’s essential we fix our focus to the actual cost of facility ownership – not the initial.
+The fees that comprise only 3% of the total costs of ownership seem so important at the time, but the decisions and directions suggested and put in place are what will be a part of your building for a long time.
+It’s essential we fix our focus on the actual cost of facility ownership—not the initial.

 Church Facility Stewardship and Ownership